 Figure 1.
 Completed synthetic targets

 Asymmetric catalysis.
 Our efforts in the area of asymmetric catalysis have concentrated on enantioselective acyl transfer.
 Our group has developed a new class of enantioselective acyl transfer catalysts (ABCs, for Amidine-Based Catalysts, Figure 2).
-These compounds, easily obtained from commercially available starting materials, are highly effective in the kinetic resolution (KR) of several classes of chiral secondary alcohols (Figure 3).
-In addition, we have demonstrated for the first time the KR of chiral lactams and thiolactams via catalytic, enantioselective N-acylation.
+These compounds, easily obtained from commercially available starting materials, are highly effective in the kinetic resolution (KR) of several classes of chiral secondary alcohols (Figure 3a).
+In addition, we have demonstrated for the first time the KR of chiral lactams and thiolactams via catalytic, enantioselective N-acylation (Figure 3b).
 The enantioselectivities observed in all these cases are consistent with a transition state model based on cation-p interactions between the acylated intermediate and the substrate.
 Our computational studies in collaboration with the Houk group (UCLA) support this hypothesis.
+Most recently, we also achieved KR of cyclic hydroxamic acids via O-acylation (Figure 3c).
 ABCs have also proved effective in promoting enantioselective alcoholysis of several classes of racemic acyl donors (Figure 4).
 Some of these reactions proceed in the dynamic kinetic resolution (DKR) mode converting both enantiomers of the starting material into a signle enantiomer of the product.

 Figure 2.
 Evolution of amidine-based catalysts (ABCs)